ManushKalwari/JEPA/README.md

 2. Test the learned representations on **images of tigers and foxes**.
 3. Analyze the generalization ability through **clustering and visualization** of the learned representations.

-## Features
-- Preprocessing pipeline for handling and augmenting image data.
-- Training and testing of a JEPA-based SSL model.
-- Visualization of learned latent space representations.
-- Clustering to uncover inherent patterns in representations.

 ## Project Structure
 JEPA/
 ├── main.py